dmrokan/gsl4godot_gsl/doc/statistics.rst

    elements :math:`(n-1)/2` and :math:`n/2`.
 Since the algorithm for computing the median involves interpolation this function always returns a floating-point number, even for integer data types.

+.. function:: double gsl_stats_median (double data[], const size_t stride, const size_t n)

+   This function returns the median value of :data:`data`, a dataset of length :data:`n` with stride :data:`stride`.
+The median is found using the quickselect algorithm.
+The input array does not need to be sorted, but note that the algorithm rearranges the array and so the input is not preserved on output.

 .. function:: double gsl_stats_quantile_from_sorted_data (const double sorted_data[], size_t stride, size_t n, double f)